kbrnsr/kbrnsr.github.io/cv-english.markdown

 My key professional qualifications are:
 * Experience with clean programming/architecture for the development of easily maintainable code.
-* Experience with frontend-/fullstack-programming with different tools (JavaScript, React, node.js, etc).
+* Experience with frontend/full stack programming with different tools (JavaScript, React, node.js, etc).
 * Experience with DevOps tools like Jenkins.
 * Experience with using and building Docker images.
 * Troubleshooting and optimization of code.